9/11 World Trade Center Asbestos Exposure

 The Victims Compensation Fund pays economic and non-economic damages to victims of 9/11 toxic exposure with certified health conditions, including those diagnosed with mesothelioma or other asbestos-related illnesses.

-Am I eligible for benefits?
+Am I Eligible for Benefits?

 You may be eligible for benefits for both programs if you belong to any of the following eligible groups: